-ViaSat’s Gen-2 hardware from day one of operations, although the new ViaSat-2 satellite will not be ready for service just yet, instead relying on the existing ViaSat-1 satellite.
+The MAX will be equipped with ViaSat’s Gen-2 hardware from day one of operations, although the new ViaSat-2 satellite will not be ready for service just yet, instead relying on the existing ViaSat-1 satellite.

 The addition of ViaSat service at American further fragments the airline’s wifi offering, which includes Gogo ATG, ATG-4 and 2Ku, as well as Panasonic Ku, and now ViaSat Ka.
 If nothing else, American will be among the most knowledgeable carriers in the world about connectivity options on offer, and how they perform.

 Pricing for American’s ViaSat service has not yet been announced, but it is possible the airline might opt for a tiered plan similar to one Delta recently adopted for 2Ku.

 - PaxEx odds and ends: Air France’s new USB and download IFE revealed

 - ViaSat has great IFC expectations as 737 MAX with wifi readies for EIS

 - Gogo spotted dramatically overhauling 2Ku pricing on Delta

 - BA goes ten-abreast on both Gatwick and Heathrow 777

 - Women graduates flying high at Ethiopian Aviation Academy